unpackdev/fdb/README.md

 Though this will be hard to achieve without DPDK.
 Will not overkill the prototype with it for now...

-**NOTE: At this moment I am adding all possible faster ways including TCP to be able do proper benchmarking first**
+**NOTE: At this moment I am adding all possible faster ways, including TCP, to be able to do proper benchmarking first.
+In the future, I may drop transports that prove to be inefficient based on benchmark results.**

 ## QUIC (HTTP/3)